 Installing Qt for desktop

 Qt is a cross-platform application framework used by Pegasus.
 At least Qt 5.9 is requred, with 5.12 or later recommended for better performance on embedded platforms.
 For desktop platforms you can get the Qt tools using their installer:

 Then walk through the installation, and select the component "Desktop gcc" (on Linux), "MinGW" (on Windows) or "macOS" (on macOS):

 Now you have the Qt libraries and the Qt Creator IDE installed.

 Components on Windows

 On Windows you can choose between MinGW and MSVC compiler packages.
 If you're planning to use Visual Studio and edit the source code, you can select the matching MSVC component instead of MinGW.

 These instructions are for desktop platforms.
 For embedded devices, you have to compile Qt manually, or use the prebuilt libraries available on Pegasus' GitHub page.
 See the cross compiling Qt page for more information.

 On many Linux distros, the Qt libraries in the official repositories are often several years old (as a trade-off between stability and access to the latest software), or miss some components.

-Ubuntu 18.04 contains an up-to-date Qt release, but misses a few necessary packages.
-You can either use the Qt installer (see above), or the followin PPAs:
+Earlier releases contain an up-to-date Qt release, but miss a few necessary packages.
+You can either use the Qt installer (see above), or use the following PPA:

 sudo add-apt-repository ppa:beineri/opt-qt-5.11.1-bionic sudo apt-get update sudo apt-get install \ qt59declarative \ qt59graphicaleffects \ qt59gamepad \ qt59imageformats \ qt59multimedia \ qt59svg \ qt59tools source /opt/qt511/bin/qt511-env.sh